brunofreda/lvl-up/README.md

 Client side

 - Title logo
-- Stylized points counter
+- Icon next to the score counter
-- Improving some of the graphics and transitions
-- If the completed tasks are not set to be removed, they are set aside in a list of their own down below
+- If the completed tasks are not set to be hidden, they are set aside in a list of their own down below
+- Date picker for the tasks
+- The option to sort the tasks by date or by personal order by dragging the tiles
+- Being able to sort by personal order within dates when sorting by date is selected
 - The option to add multiple tasks pages
 - A calendar
 - Themes
+- Improving some of the graphics and transitions
 - Store the data in your account, which would be synced with the webapp
-- Maybe make it so you can choose to hide the completed tasks instead of deleting them

 Code design

 - Maybe use a Map to store the tasks data instead of a List
-- Making each page an instance of a class called "Page" that contains at least the AppBar
+- Make each page an instance of a class called "Page" that contains at least the AppBar
 - Make the scoreModifier not required
+- Abstract the buttons from the add_item_button for clean code